 Where do we meet?

 This depends on which trip you are doing.
-Generally we will meet you at the put-in or take-out for your trip, or arrange to pick you up at your accommodations.
-We will discuss options with you when you book your trip.
+Generally we will meet you at our office, located at 14825 US HWY 285 Salida, CO 81201.
+Some trips we meet you at the put-in or take-out for your trip.
+You will be provided directions for where to meet when booking your trip.

 Do I need to be able to swim?